bitcoin/bitcoin/doc/bu-parallel-validation.md

 To put it another way and more simply: The outcome of this scenario under PV will be the same as it is currently; there is no change in terms how the situation is resolved.
-The only difference being that any PV threads that are still running on fork1 need to be termintated in some way before the reorg to fork 2.`
+The only difference being that any PV threads that are still running on fork1 need to be termintated before the reorg to fork 2.`

 b) The following attack is outlined, however after some discussion, it was found not to be possible.
 The reason being that PV will only be happening on the chainactive tip which means that the blocks being validated will all have the same parent.